sales@powerguard.co.uk +44 (0) 1507 600688

 At the outset of any emergency lighting project, up-to-date premises information must be obtained from drawings, site surveys or the site’s responsible person.

-A typical list of actions that must take place during emergency lighting design process are as follows:
+A typical list of actions that must take place during the emergency lighting design process is as follows:

 • Examination of risks already highlighted.

-• Duration of the emergency lighting after normal mains has failed.
+• Duration of the emergency lighting after normal mains have failed.

 • Identification of emergency escape routes, that take into account the potential hazards.